-We own various trademark registrations and applications, and unregistered trademarks, including
+We own various trademark registrations and applications, including PROSEEK in the European

-OLINK, PROSEEK, OLINK, on, and product related brand names in the United States and worldwide.
+Union and China and the trademarks OLINK, OLINK and in the European Union, United States, Canada, China, United Kingdom, Japan, Norway, Singapore and a number of other countries.
 All other trade names, trademarks and service marks of other companies appearing in this prospectus are the property of their respective holders.
 Solely for convenience, the trademarks and trade names in this prospectus may be referred to without the ® and TM symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
 We do not intend our use or display of other companies' trademarks, trade names or service marks to imply a relationship with, or endorsement or sponsorship of us by, any other companies.